 All public-school systems in Georgia are required to use a Home Language Survey (HLS) at the time of enrollment to identify the primary (home) language(s) of all Kindergarten - Grade12 students enrolled in the public-school system.
-The HLS identifies those students who should be referred for an ELP screener to determine whether they will be classified as EL students entitled to English language instructional programs.
+If the students are new to U.S. schools, i.e. Kindergarten students and newly arrived immigrants, then the original HLS serves as a trigger to determine which students should be administered the ELP screener to identify whether they are or are not English learners entitled to English language instructional programs.

 - Registration staff must administer the HLS at the time of enrollment and not thereafter. - Parents may not decline to complete a Home Language Survey.
-(The generic use of the term "parents" in this guidance document refers to any legal guardians and primary caregivers enrolling the student.) - Per OCR and ESEA Title I, Part A requirements, the HLS must be in a language the parents can understand to the extent practicable. - State translations of the HLS are available in several languages at the GaDOE ESOL language Program Forms Bank. - If written translations are not practicable, school districts must offer limited English proficient parents free oral interpretation of the written information (OCR Dear Colleague Letter, Jan 2015)
+(The generic use of the term "parents" in this guidance document refers to any legal guardians and primary caregivers enrolling the student.) - Per OCR and ESEA Title I, Part A requirements, the HLS must be in a language the parents can understand to the extent practicable. - State translations of the HLS are available in several languages at the GaDOE ESOL language Program Forms Bank. - If written translations are not practicable, LEAs must offer limited English proficient parents' free oral interpretation of the written information (OCR Dear Colleague Letter, Jan 2015)

 All students enrolling in a U.S. school for the first time must answer the state-required three HLS questions in order.
+The EL records of all transferring students must be used to identify whether the instate or out-of-state transfer student is an EL or not.